MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/unified-routing-faqs.md

 > [!Note]
 > After you migrate the workstreams, you'll be able to manage them only in the Omnichannel admin center app.
 We recommend that you familiarize yourself with the new app before migrating.
 More information: [Get started with Omnichannel admin center](oc-admin-center.md).

-### Can I manage my workstreams, in the Omnichannel Administration app post migration?
+### Can I manage my workstreams in the Omnichannel Administration app post migration?

 No. Although you will see the migrated workstreams in the old admin app as well, we recommend that you manage the migrated workstreams in the new Omnichannel admin center app.